ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 called a "claim sets") representing their actual state.
 Additionally, the number of Target Environments and Attesting Environments that are components of an Attester are not limited.

-"Actual-state" is a group of claim sets about the actual state of the Attester at a given point in time.
+"Actual state" is a group of claim sets about the actual state of the Attester at a given point in time.
 Each claim set holds claims about a specific Target Environment that is essential to determining trustworthiness.
 Generally speaking, each claim has a name (typically referred to as label and occasionally referred to as a key, code-point, or some other ID)